 Exotic species can be important too – they can help with soil stabilisation and erosion control, and can provide habitat for native birds and insects, as well as refuge and connectivity e.g. shelterbelts can form ecological corridors or stepping stones that help wildlife move across landscapes with fragmented habitats.

 The resources on this site are here to help you identify, maintain, and enhance the biodiversity on your farm.
+These resources were produced or collated as part of the Healthy Taieri project.

 You can use these resources to help you develop a plan for managing or enhancing biodiversity on your farm.